marios-zindilis/website-sources/posts/parted/index.md

 ---
 title: parted
-Description: Notes and links on the parted partition editor
+description: Notes and links on the parted partition editor
 first-published: 2014-03-15
 ---